Last Updated on April 18, 2023

 Aussiebulls have a hardworking and loyal personality, but they need socialization to play well with others.
 Pitbull parents only enhance their intelligence and guarding abilities.

-The Rhodesian Ridgeback is a dignified, affectionate, and even-tempered breed with the trademark backward-growing hair.
+The Rhodesian Ridgeback is a dignified, affectionate, and even-tempered breed with trademark backward-growing hair.

-Many Rhodesian Ridgeback and Pit Bull mix puppies will inherit this feature, including the Ridgeback strong prey drive and independence.
+Many Rhodesian Ridgeback and Pit Bull mix puppies will inherit this feature, including the Ridgeback’s strong prey drive and independence.

 Prioritize training and socialization at an early age, or they could develop aggressive behavior, but it’s likely this pup will retain most of their affectionate qualities.

-19. The Shar Pei and Pit Bull mix (AKA the Sharpull)
+19. The Shar Pei and Pitbull mix (AKA Sharpull)

-Although they often have a black coat and muscular body, they are really sweet if you can get past their stubbornness through training.
+Although they often have black coats and muscular bodies, they are really sweet if you can get past their stubbornness through training.